-Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.

-- 3. Phone/mute: Press to mute the playing media.
-Press again to return to the playing media. - 4.
-MENU: Press to toggle through the following modes:
+2. MUTE/ : Press to mute the playing media.
+Press again to return to the playing media.

+3. MENU: Press repeatedly to access to the following settings:

-CATEGORY (Satellite Radio if equipped): Press MENU until the currently active category appears in the display (CATEGORY MODE).
-In CATEGORY MODE, press ▲ /▼ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press ◀ SEEK▶ or SCAN to select the category.
+CATEGORY (satellite radio if equipped): Press MENU until the currently active category appears in the display (CATEGORY MODE).
+In CATEGORY MODE, press \triangle / \bigvee to scroll through the list of available SIRIUS channel Categories (Pop, Rock, News, etc.) Press \triangleleft SEEK \triangleright or SCAN to select the category.
 After a category is selected, press SEEK to search for that specific category of channels only (i.e. ROCK).
 To select a different category, press MENU until the category appears in the display.
-Press ▲ /▼ to select a different category.
-You may also select CATEGORY ALL to seek all available Sirius categories and channels.
-Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.
+Press \triangle / \bigvee to select a different category.
+You may also select CATEGORY ALL to seek all available SIRIUS categories and channels.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.
+Setting the clock: Press until SELECT HOUR or SELECT MINS is